YuhanLiuSYSU/Haagerup_wave_function_overlap/README.md

 * `decomp_ch.py` contains the function that allows for simultanesouly diagonalization.

 ## puMPS
 Created and maintained by Yijian Zou.
-The code is written in Julia
+The code is written in Julia.
+* Code based on an earlier work (puMPS.jl) with Ashley Milsted and Guifre Vidal, https://github.com/FuTen/puMPS.jl
+* 'SymTensor_v2.jl' contains basic operations of symmetric tensors with Abliean symmetries (currently support Z_N and U(1))
+* 'sym_puMPS_v2.jl' contains puMPS algorithm using symmetric tensors.
+Performance in memory cost has been improved.
+* 'overlap.jl' contains algorithm to compute wavefunction overlaps from puMPS and puMPS Bloch states.
+* 'Haagerup_symMPO.jl' contains the MPO of the Haagerup model, both in dense tensors and symmetric tensors.